Great leaders use inspiring leadership principles and believe that their employees determine a company’s success or failure.

 Employees seek tangible rewards of compensation, promotions, training, and improvements to their work environment as concrete, measurable forms that are valued.
 It is the leader that understands these elements of motivation that attracts employees to come to work for them.

-Tangible rewards are highly effective when aligned with the predictors of what want when seeking employment: 1) fairness; 2) accountability; and 3) opportunity.
+Tangible rewards are highly effective when aligned with the predictors of what you want when seeking employment: 1) fairness, 2) accountability, and 3) opportunity.